A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Introduction

-\emph{Proactive} cyber-risk assessment refers to a set of methods, standards, approaches, and good practises aimed at informed decision-making in the management of cyber domains, in particular, cyber-vulnerabilities, to prevent cyber-incidents.
+To prevent cyber-incidents, \emph{proactive} cyber-risk assessment keeps evolving through new methods, standards, approaches, and good practices aimed at informed decision-making in the management of cyber domains, in particular cyber-vulnerabilities.
 Currently, cyber-risk assessment standards are based on severity levels assessed by institutions, such as the National Institute of Standards and Technology (NIST) and national Computer Security Incident Response Teams (CSIRTs).
-Although NIST provides a harmonised approach to evaluate the general impact of a cyber-vulnerability, contextual factors (e.g. exposure to a vulnerable technology and its identifiability) may influence exploitability both directly and in terms of attackers' perception, thus affecting the actual perceived risk.
-These factors often arise in reserved reports, data collections, or expert evaluations that are not disclosed.
-In addition to this limited knowledge, multiple cyber-vulnerabilities can be relevant to individuals and organisations, which have to prioritise them in order to better allocate their cybersecurity (economic, temporal, professional) resources based on accessible information and personal criteria.
+Although NIST provides a harmonised approach to evaluating the general impact of a cyber-vulnerability, contextual factors (e.g., exposure to a vulnerable technology and its identifiability) may influence exploitability.
+Available information on these factors may affect the perceived likelihood of a cyber-attack exploiting a cyber-vulnerability, influencing both offensive and defensive interventions and resource usage.
+Such information is often stored in reserved reports, data collections, or expert evaluations that are not disclosed.
+In addition to this limited knowledge, multiple cyber-vulnerabilities can be relevant to individuals and organisations, which have to prioritise them to better allocate their cybersecurity (economic, temporal, and professional) resources based on accessible information and personal criteria.

-These issues prompt a deeper analysis of the way risk about cyber-vulnerabilities is perceived and evaluated based on available information: this leads to the following Research Questions (RQs): \begin{itemize} \item[(RQ1)] How to \emph{estimate} risk assessment based on a previously acquired knowledge base and actual information on new vulnerabilities, without relying on specific assumptions that could hardly be verified? \item[(RQ2)] How to \emph{measure} the accuracy of the previous assessment taking into account the lack of complete information on the set of vulnerabilities? \end{itemize}
+These issues prompt a deeper analysis of the way risk about cyber-vulnerabilities is perceived and evaluated based on available information: this leads to the following research questions (RQs): \begin{itemize} \item[(RQ1)] How to \emph{assess} cyber-risk based on partial information on known vulnerabilities without relying on specific statistical properties (e.g., their distributional assumptions) that could hardly be verified? \item[(RQ2)] How to \emph{measure} the accuracy of such an assessment while also taking into account the presence of unknown vulnerabilities? \end{itemize}